NexGenCloud/hyperstack-sdk-python/docs/TemplateApi.md

 Retrieve template details

-Retrieves the resource configuration details for a specified template.
-Provide the template ID in the path to retrieve details for the specified template.
-For additional information on template configuration details, [**click here**](https://infrahub-doc.nexgencloud.com/docs/features/templates#retrieve-the-details-for-a-template).
+Retrieves the resource configuration details for a specified template.Provide the template ID in the path to retrieve details for the specified template.For additional information on template configuration details,[**click here**](https://docs.hyperstack.cloud/docs/api-references/).

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack